fygen/mdCVformat/AhmetFatihYegen.md

              * Page: Added Company Telephone Numbers
                  * Page creation with Bootstrap
                  * jQuery: Dynamically getting personal info or personal info for create/update Telephone Numbers
+                 * Page: Comparison of yesterdays Personels with today to get where is the SIM located.
+                 * Page: Apply Changes To Numbers: Comparison of yesterdays and Todays Personel then mass update them.

      * JavaScript
          * React ABP(React .Net BoilerPlate)
              * Page: Creation and the design of HR, Promotion Hierarchy related pages.
                  * Simplifiying Front-End codes and creating backend components in Entity Framework DDD architecture.
              * Page Renovation: Adding new components: Info page, getting cargo summaries for cargo distribution points.
                  * Changing the backend API's for faster queries and database connection.
 Creating effective SQL queries.
+             * Page Renovation: Hierarchy Delegate addition, ABP boilerplate new API and new Front-end additions.
          * React Native
              * Adding Barcode Scanning Libraries and a page for scanning Datamatrix and old type barcodes.
          * Nextjs